dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

 Show stack frames of types

--  Check the boxes to show any of the following frame types: “Dylan function calls”, “Foreign function calls”, “Cleanup frames”, and “Unknown stack frame types”.
-By default, only “Dylan function calls” is selected.
+-  Check the boxes to show any of the following frame types: "Dylan function calls", "Foreign function calls", "Cleanup frames", and "Unknown stack frame types".
+By default, only "Dylan function calls" is selected.
--  The selections made here correspond to the “Filtered” rules used in the filtering drop-down list.
+-  The selections made here correspond to the "Filtered" rules used in the filtering drop-down list.
 If you change the types of stack frames to be shown after filtering, the new filtering rules are applied by the filtering drop-down list selections when you next invoke a